-Notes to the Condensed Consolidated Interim Financial Statements March 31, 2020 (Unaudited - Expressed in Canadian dollars)
+Notes to the Condensed Consolidated Interim Financial Statements For the six months ended June 30, 2020 (Unaudited - Expressed in Canadian dollars)

 5. Significant Accounting Judgments, Estimates and Assumptions

 The preparation of these consolidated financial statements in conformity with IFRS requires management to make estimates, judgments and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities at the dates of the consolidated financial statements and the reported amounts of revenue and expenses during the periods and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements.
 Actual results could differ from these estimates.